 It is a tragic reality that family court failures are happening in every state across the U.S., even happening in other countries.
 The lives of children are being put in danger when judges give custody to dangerous abusers, and court officers conspire to not only help the abusive parent but punish the parents trying to protect their children.
 These atrocities continue long after the litigation ends because victims are threatened, intimidated and broken down with immense psychological pressure so that they do not speak up, and are too afraid to fight back against the corrupt judges, court officials and the shadowy system that is beyond reproach.
 Not only that but the court system is not effective in dealing with complaints, and court officers protect each other (the cronyism and collusion) to avoid any real punishment.

 Despite the odds against it, the truth about failures in family court are being brought to public attention in documentaries like “Divorce Corp” and through the work of community organizers like Bill Windsor and “Lawless America”.
 Victims are finding a way to rally, speak out and organize.
 Advocates, organizations and other professionals with integrity are coming forward to help.
-Children who have been impacted by family court failures, and growing up, and as adults are voicing complaint or working with advocacy groups.
-Reform depends on what each individual will do when confronted with the ugly truth about family court..and as the momentum builds, they will make an impact working together as a collective force for change.
+Children who have been impacted by family court failures, and growing up, and as adults are voicing complaint or working with advocacy groups..

 Divorce Corp, A Documentary exposing failures in family courts including collusion, greed and massive abuses of power: http://www.divorcecorp.com/